andythomnz/GitHubSearch/what-next.md

    * Researching conventional architectures in Vue would also help, as I designed this having little previous experience in Vue.
 Again, the official Style Guide would likely help too.
 1. One point regarding the GitHub API.
 The `/topics` endpoint of their Search API is only in Developer Preview status:
    * Its design may change and this app could need to be updated to reflect that
    * Most endpoints of the API implement server-side pagination & sorting.
 As a result, I designed this frontend application to utilise that.
-Unfortunately the `/topics` endpoint does not yet support server-side ordering.
+Unfortunately the `/topics` endpoint does not yet support server-side sorting.
 As individual pages of data are retrieved they are sorted by the client-side prior to display.
 I reached this compromise because I think thorough client-side sorting of this data is not feasible.
-Firstly, because only a limited number of free unauthenticated requests are allowed, it would not be possible to retrieve ALL the dataset to the front-end.
-Secondly, even if you had all of the data, sorting it on the front would be inefficient due to its large size and could easily overwhelm low-powered devices like smartphones.
+Firstly, because only a limited number of free unauthenticated requests are allowed, it would not be possible to retrieve ALL of the data to the front-end.
+Secondly, even if you retrieved all of the data, sorting it on the frontend would be inefficient due to its large size and could overwhelm low-powered devices like smartphones.
-1. A CI / CD pipeline to automate the deploy process to Heroku would be nice
+2. A CI / CD pipeline to automate the deploy process to Heroku would be nice
-1. Testing....
+3. Testing....

 ![testing-meme](https://github.com/andythomnz/GitHubSearch/raw/main/screenshots/tests-meme.jpeg)